awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lambda-function.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Timeout`  <a name="cfn-lambda-function-timeout"></a>
-The amount of time that Lambda allows a function to run before stopping it\.
+The amount of time \(in seconds\) that Lambda allows a function to run before stopping it\.
 The default is 3 seconds\.
 The maximum allowed value is 900 seconds\.
 For additional information, see [Lambda execution environment](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-context.html)\.
 *Required*: No
 *Type*: Integer
 *Minimum*: `1`